for Veterans and the Public

 Nausea and vomiting

-Nausea can be caused by many things, including certain medications used to treat HIV can cause nausea.
-They make you feel sick to your stomach and want to throw up.
+Nausea can be caused by many things, including certain medications used to treat HIV (though severe nausea from HIV medications is rare).
 This usually goes away within a few weeks after starting a new medication.

-Call your doctor if you vomit repeatedly throughout the day, or if nausea or vomiting keeps you from taking your medication.
+Call your doctor if nausea or vomiting keeps you from taking your medication.

 Quick Tips: Nausea and vomiting

 - Eat smaller meals and snack more often.

 - The BRAT Diet (bananas, rice, applesauce, and toast) can help with nausea and diarrhea.

 - Keep dry crackers by your bed.
 Before getting out of bed in the morning, eat a few and stay in bed for a few minutes.
 This can help reduce nausea.